Virginia Roads - US 29, VA 237

 Just across the Francis Scott Key Bridge, 29 runs into I-66 for the first time.
 I-66 WB gets a state-name shield, since most traffic will be heading that way, but I-66 EB (back into Washington DC, and reached via the other direction of US 29) gets an adorable I-395/(Reagan) Airport sign.
 It's as Philadelphia as VDOT gets (Arlington is not a city, but a county, so unlike the real cities it doesn't get to erect its own signage on state highways).

-US 29 gets I-66 a second and then a third time (they're roughly parallel for awhile), involving blue signs where green would not only work just fine, but would also be compliant with the FHWA MUTCD (Manual on Uniform Traffic Control Devices).
-Southbound, courtesy Lou Corsaro, sandwiching the VA 309 photo above.
+US 29 SB gets I-66 a second and then a third time (you can see how far up the page they've been parallel), involving blue signs where green would not only work just fine, but would also be compliant with the MUTCD.
+Courtesy Lou Corsaro, these sandwich the VA 309 photo above.

 Into North Carolina on US 29